Lechatroger/microbit_BLE_services_nodes/README.md

 ### 1.1.1.On the Raspberry Pi

 Install https://github.com/sandeepmistry/node-bbc-microbit

 Place 'Microbit_2.0' folder in your Node-RED functions folder: /home/pi/.node-red/lib/functions

 ## 1.2.Development

-A step by step series of examples that tell you how to get a development env running
+There are two ways to program your microbit: with the microbit online compiler or with the Mbed C++ online compiler.

-### 1.2.1.Microbit with Microbit online JavaScript compiler
+### 1.2.1.Microbit JavaScript online compiler

 For basic usage of the microbit, the microbit-BLE project is appropriated.
 It only activates all bluetooth services.
 The services needed are then chosen through the Node-RED functions (see section 1.2.3).